-During the years ended December 31, 2023 and 2022, the Company provided shares of its Ultimate Parent to employees of Conopco of \$2.5 million and \$20.1 million, respectively.
-The contribution of such amounts is not recovered from Conopco, and as such, is treated as an increase in the Company's investment in Conopco.
-In addition, there were related taxes on the share-based compensation plans in the amount of \$353 thousand tax benefit and \$119 thousand tax expense for the years ended December 31, 2023 and 2022, respectively.
-In addition, during the years ended December 31, 2023 and 2022, respectively.
-In addition, during the years ended December 31, 2023 and 2022, respectively.
-In addition, during the years ended December 31, 2023 and 2022, the Company generated income tax receivables of \$156.9 million and \$125.1 million, respectively, which are used to offset income taxes payable by Conopco in the Company's consolidated income tax returns.
-These income tax receivables are not recovered from Conopco, and as such are treated as increases to the Company's investment in Conopco.
+During the year ended December 2023, the Company provided shares of its Ultimate Parent to employees of Conopco of \$2.5 million.
+As disclosed in Note 1, during 2024 the employees of the Company were moved to Conopco to ensure appropriate corporate governance for the holding company.
+As a result the share-based compensation obligation was transferred to Conopco, and as such, is treated as an increase in the Company's investment in Conopco.
+In addition, there were related taxes on the share-based compensation plans in the amount of \$4.7 million and \$353 thousand tax benefit for the years ended December 31, 2024 and 2023, respectively.
+In addition, during the years ended December 31, 2024 and 2023, the Company generated income tax receivables of \$159.2 million and \$156.9 million, respectively, which are used to offset income tax receivables are not recovered from Conopco, and as such are treated as increases to the Company's investment in Conopco.